yz3380/Financial-Calculator/README.md

 ### Author
 yz3380@columbia.edu

-This is a simple toy financial calculator for bond and option pricing.
+This is a simple toy code for my first Python language class.
-The calculator is built on tkinter class pages and contains two parts:
+The program is built with Tkinter for two purposes:
 - **Bond Pricing**
 - **European put / call option pricing**

-Can switch pages between index page, bond pricing page and option pricing page.
+It can switch pages between index page, bond pricing page and option pricing page.
 Previous page will be closed automatically.

 ## Bond Pricing